11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 Now what?
 It Sounds Like You’re Ready To Negotiate!

-Negotiating for higher pay can be tough and even uncomfortable at times.
-Whether you’re starting a new role or looking to upgrade a paycheck, asking for an increase is bound to come up in your career.
+Negotiating for higher pay can be challenging and even uncomfortable at times.
+Whether you're starting a new role or looking to upgrade a paycheck, asking for an increase is bound to come up in your career.

 Fun conversation, right?